marcbruederlin/particles.js/README.md

 ## Using particles.js?
 If you’re using particles.js in some interesting way or on a cool site, I’d be very grateful if you <a href="mailto:hello@marcbruederlin.com?subject=Hey, I'm using particles.js">shoot me</a> a link to it.<br />
 For any problems or questions don't hesitate to open an issue.<br />
-Do you like particles.js?
-If you want, you can [buy me a coffee](https://www.paypal.me/marcbruederlin).

 ## License
 particles.js is created by [Marc Brüderlin](https://marcbruederlin.com) and released